 Loans and borrowings are financial liabilities which the Group has after borrowings attraction.
-Loans and borrowings are classified as current liabilities except when the Group has unconditional right to delay settlement of obligation at least for 12 months from reporting date.
+Loans and borrowings are classified as current liabilities except when the Group has unconditional right to delay settlement of obligation at least for 12 months.
 (3) Derecognition